Crestwave/bf/bc/README.md

 This doesn't work like the other interpreters due to `bc`'s limitations.

-- Each character must be translated into their ASCII codepoints
+- Each command must be translated into its ASCII codepoint
 	- Each codepoint must occupy a single line
 	- The program must end with 33 (`!`)
-	- THe program must be stripped of comments
+	- The program must be stripped of comments
 	- The program must be redirected into the interpreter's input
 - Input must be converted in the same way and given after the program
 	- It must end with -1